 These guidelines are intended to provide a framework for completing the program review.
 Given the diversity of academic programs at Georgia Tech, some elements may need modification to accommodate individual differences.
-These elements would be discussed with the college dean and faculty at the initial planning meeting held prior to the start of the review process.
+These elements would be discussed with the college dean or representative and faculty at the initial planning meeting held prior to the start of the review process.

 II.
-The Academic Program Review Process
+The External Academic Program Review Process

-A. Process Overview:
+A. External Process Overview:

-The APR process can be divided into six steps:
+The External APR process can be divided into six steps:

-- 1. Planning meeting by the Office of the Dean, OAE, and relevant academic and service unit(s). - 2.
-Selection and approval by the Provost of the external reviewers and confirmation of the visit dates and exit meeting. - 3.
-Preparation of the self-study. - 4.
-Visit and written report by the external review committee. - 5.
-Response Report for closure of the review with the college dean, program chair, APAE, and Institute leadership. - 6.
-Biennial Progress Report submitted to the Office of the Dean and the APAE updating actions taken.
+- 1. Planning meeting by the Office of the Dean, OAE, IRP, and relevant academic unit(s). - 2.
+Selection of the external reviewers and confirmation of the visit dates and exit meeting. - Preparation of the self-study based on each educational program included. - 4.
+Visit and written report by the external review committee. - Response Report for closure of the review with the college dean and program chair, submitted to the APAE.

-Within Georgia Tech, academic units typically conduct the self-study in the summer and fall, followed by an early spring external visit and submission of the response report by May.
-In adherence to the Records Retention Schedules of the USG, APR documents are stored in the OAE's Shared Drive.
+Within Georgia Tech, academic units typically conduct the self-study in the summer and fall, followed by an early spring external visit and submission of the response report.
+In adherence to the Records Retention Schedules of the USG, APR documents are stored by OAE.

-- B. Process Details: - 1.
-Planning Meeting:
+B. Process Details:

+1. Planning Meeting:

 Each spring semester the schedule of academic programs for review in the coming academic year are reconfirmed with the associate deans.
-The APR Schedule is available on OAE's APR Web site: